 Apart from being professional photographers, both Aatish and Aashit were trained as professional safari guides by their long time friend and mentor, Paul Kirui, who helped them further develop their further understanding in the fields of ornithology, botany and entomology.
-They are members of the Kenya Professional Safari Guides Association (KPSGA), with bronze level qualifications.
+They are members of the Kenya Professional Safari Guides Association (KPSGA), with Silver Level qualifications.

 Over the past few years, they have led many excursions around Kenya, sharing not only their vast knowledge of the wild and the surrounding areas, but also help sharpen the photography skills of the lucky few that have had a chance to be out game viewing with them.